 12. Duration and Termination

-121. This Data Processing Addendum shall come into effect and expire simultaneously with the Agreement.
+121. This Data Processing Agreement shall come into effect and expire simultaneously with the Agreement.

-12.2 Termination or expiration of this Data Processing Addendum shall not discharge the Data Processor from its obligations meant to survive the termination or expiration of the Data Processing Addendum.
+12.2 Termination or expiration of this Data Processing Agreement shall not discharge the Data Processor from its obligations meant to survive the termination or expiration of the Data Processing Agreement.

-13.2 Any notifications performed pursuant to this Data Processing Addendum by the Data Processor to the Data Controller, for instance the notifications pursuant to Article 6, 7 and 8, shall be addressed to
+13.2 Any notifications performed pursuant to this Data Processing Agreement by the Data Processor to the Data Controller, for instance the notifications pursuant to Article 6, 7 and 8, shall be addressed to

 - Attn.: Mr. Hank Moonen